-General Provisions Relating To Criminal Investigations And Proceedings and to deal with the accused person according to law and subject to the jurisdiction of the court concerned.
+PART III - General Provisions Relating to Criminal Investigations and Proceedings and to deal with the accused person according to law and subject to the jurisdiction of the court concerned.

-Authority of Grand Court and Summary Court, and general validity of judicial process 8.
-(1) The Grand Court and the Summary Court shall have authority to cause to be brought before it any person who is within the Islands and who is charged with an offence-
+9. (1) The Grand Court and the Summary Court shall have authority to cause to be brought before it any person who is within the Islands and who is charged with an offence-